 - HIGH QUALITY GLASS BOTTLE AND DROPPER – Our essential oil comes in an amber...

-The smell of lemon is another scent that repels spiders as they hate it.
+Lemon is another scent that repels spiders and other critters such as fleas.

 You can use the same method to create a lemon juice spray as shown in our article on how to repel fleas from problem areas.